Are there mortgages designed for contractors?

 The contractor mortgage broker will be able to present your circumstances upfront to the most suitable lender.

 Any concerns or worries about the way you work can be eliminated early on, leaving your credit rating unmarked.
-To overcome the income longevity issue, your mortgage adviser will inform the lender of your skills and experience demonstrating your ability to secure future contracts.
+To overcome the income longevity issue, your mortgage adviser will inform the lender of your skills and experience demonstrating your ability to secure future contracts or revenue if you’re a business owner.

 Top tips for sorting out your professional mortgage